alkismavridis/mathasm/README.md

 ### What theories?
 Any theory.
 MathAsm does not care about the specifics of your theory.
 You are may dealing with calculus, set theory, Lagrangian mechanics, Differential geometry, or creating your own crazy-nerdy stuff.
+For MathAsm, these are all the same.

-Or maybe, you are more of a philosophy nerd who want to prove/disprove the existence of God, claim whether objective morality exists and so on.
+On the other side, you are maybe the philosophy-nerd type who want to prove/disprove the existence of God, claim whether objective morality exists and so on.
 MathAsm might be a tool for you too.

 ### How is it possible that MathAsm does not care about theory specifics?
-MathAsm tries to see what all mathematical theories have in common, what is the basis of them all, focus on that and only on that.
+MathAsm tries to see what all mathematical theories have in common, what is the basis of them all.
+MathAsm tries to focus on that and only on that.
 This applies in philosophical propositions, too (I guess).

 It is similar to the instruction set of a CPU: the instruction set does not care about the type of the application you build.
-It is the same one, and only one for every application.
+It is the same one for all applications and it includes the only operations that the application may perform.
+Nothing else exists for that application.

 ### So, are you trying to define the instruction set of mathematics?